Wensi-Tang/OS-CNN/Readme.txt

     4_5_Enough_channel.ipynb
         This is code for Section 5.

-Appendix folder is some supplementary material:
+Folder ./Appendix has some supplementary material:
 	1. Proof of No representation ability lose is a theoretical proof of no representation ability lose
-	2. The novelty of OS-CNN is a demonstration for why it can reduce model size.
+	2. The novelty of OS-CNN is a demonstration for why it can reduce model size
+	3. OS-CNN_network_structure.ipynb  It shows the network structure of OS-CNN

+Folder ./Texas_Sharpshooter_plot has materials for comparison between OS-CNN and cDTW by Texas_Sharpshooter_plot